-Question 3 is courtesy of Jeff Erickson, http://jeffe.cs.illinois.edu/ teaching/algorithms/hwex/f06/ final.pdf.
-Question 4.
-Suppose you are maintaining a circular array X[0...n-1] of counters, each taking a value from the set $\{0, 1, 2\}$.
+Question 3.
+Suppose you are maintaining an array X[0...n-1] of n counters, each counter taking a value from the set $\{0, 1, 2\}$.
 The following algorithm increments one of the counters; if the counter would overflow, the algorithm instead resets it to 0 and recursively increments its two neighbors.
+We think of the array as being circular, so counters 0 and n - 1 are also neighbors; this is why lines 5 and 6 of the code below use mod to make the indices wrap around.